Best Airline Credit Cards of 2023

 Delta SkyMiles® Gold American Express Card

-Details: The Delta SkyMiles® Gold American Express Card is a great option for frequent Delta flyers.
-The card has a $95 annual fee, but it is waived for the first year.
-One of the main benefits of this card is the free first-checked bag on Delta flights for everyone on the ticket, which can save you a significant amount of money on your next trip ($60 roundtrip per person).
+Details: Is it worth it to get an airline credit card like the Delta SkyMiles® Gold American Express Card?
+If you’re a frequent Delta flyer, yes.
+This is a great airline miles credit card option for you.
+The card has a $150 annual fee, with a $0 intro fee the first year (see rates and fees).
+One of the main benefits of this card is the free first-checked bag on Delta flights for everyone on the ticket, which can save you a significant amount of money on your next trip (up to $70 roundtrip per person).
 Additionally, cardholders receive 20% back on Delta in-flight purchases.

-When it comes to earning miles, the Delta SkyMiles® Gold American Express Card offers 2X miles on Delta purchases, as well as 2X miles on groceries in the U.S. and on dining (including takeout and delivery) worldwide.
+When it comes to earning miles, the Delta SkyMiles® Gold American Express Card offers 2X miles on Delta purchases, as well as 2x miles at U.S. supermarkets, and on dining at restaurants (including takeout and delivery in the U.S.) worldwide.
 Cardholders also earn 1X miles on all other purchases.

-Another great perk of this card is the $100 Delta flight credit you can earn after you spend $10,000 on the card in a calendar year, which shouldn’t be too hard to hit in a year, even for moderate spenders.
-Plus, there are no foreign transaction fees with this card, making it a great option for those who travel internationally.
+Another great perk of this card is the new $200 Delta flight credit you can earn after you spend $10,000 on the card in a calendar year, which shouldn’t be too hard to hit in a year, even for moderate spenders.
+Plus, there are no foreign transaction fees with this card, making it a great option for those who travel internationally (see rates and fees).

 Delta SkyMiles® Gold American Express Card